Harriet Hudson: International representative rowing

-In March 2022 Hudson was selected in the sculling squad of the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Hudson was selected in the Australian sculling squad for the 2022 international season and the 2022 World Rowing Championships.
 She raced at the World Rowing Cup II in Poznan in the Australian women's quad scull to a fourth placing.
 At the 2022 World Rowing Championships at Racize, she rowed in the Australian quad scull to an overall sixth place finish.